<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=YOUR_ID&amp;fmt=gif">

 People Also Ask

-How does chain of custody affect digital evidence admissibility?
+How does metadata loss affect digital evidence in court?

 Jump to